Oktaliem/OrangeHRMTestNGAllure/README.md

 - BDD sytle reporting with TestNG and Allure.
 - Alternative (Behavior-Driven Development) BDD Test Automation Reporting without Cucumber Framework
 - Generate Screenshot after run the test (available on Allure report)
-- Continous inspection with SonarQube
+- Continuous inspection with SonarQube

 ## Download OrangeHRM
 Note : This repository is using OrangeHRM version 4.0